JJ-Author/peopleviewer/README.md

-csv_to_tsv.py 		-- python script to convert a comma separated file into a tab separated file update_data_csv.sh	-- shell script to fetch data from a Google spreadsheet and convert into a local exhibit json data file people.html			-- exhibit presentation configuration file for displaying the json data file
+csv_to_tsv.py 		-- python script to convert a comma separated file into a tab separated file update_data_csv.sh	-- shell script to fetch data from a Google spreadsheet and convert into a local exhibit json data file people.html			-- exhibit presentation configuration file for displaying the json data file stable 				-- this folder contains stable deployments of the viewer.
+Each oneis configured a little bit different, feel free to use as template.

 ##3.
 How it works
 You can use a Google Spreadsheet to describe some subjects like persons with properties and associated values.
 This spreadsheet gets converted by the google api to a csv file and is fetched by the update script.
 Then the little python script is used to convert it into a tsv file.
 Afterwards the babel translator is used by the update script to convert the tsv file into a exhibit json file.
 Finally the translated json file is stored in a local directory of your webserver.
 Now you can display the people.html file on your webserver.

 ###Why are there so many steps?
 Actually Exhibit is able to import spreadsheets directly.
 But since Google changed its API it doesn't work anymore.